alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 * "Okay?
 Okay.
 OMG stop flirting with me!"
 * Quotes, metaphors, and math theories galore!

-### Watch if you crave a philosophical romantic drama (and a tear here or there).
+### Watch if you crave a fresh and philosophical romantic drama (and maybe a tear here or there).
-### Don't watch if you want a action-filled flick or not a fan of dramas.

 ---

 ## Discussion